iboB/ibob.github.com/about.md

 Some other preferences and opinions I have:

 * **OS:** I use Windows and Ubuntu equally.
 I don't dislike macOS but I haven't used it that much.
 * **Editor/IDE:** I prefer Visual Studio, Visual Studio Code, and SciTE.
-I tried learning vim, but I gave up.
+I've tried learning vim several times, with no success.
 If I have to use a terminal editor, I use JOE.
 * **Version Control:** I prefer git or Mercurial.
 I've grown to dislike SVN, CVS, and anything not distributed.
 * **C++ standard:** Modern.
 I write mostly in C++11 because some mobile compilers are a bit behind but I use C++14 and 17 when I can.
 * **C++ build toolset:** I've been using CMake exclusively for the past 6 years.
 I like premake, but unfrotunately, it simply lacks features.
 I dislike SCons.